scottish-pl-institute/splv/2026-glasgow/index.md

 The 2026 edition of SPLV will be held at the University of Glasgow, with the main courses running from within our stunning old campus building, the Gilbert Scott Building.

+### Last Day

+On the last day, we will be in [Sir Alwyn Williams Building](https://maps.app.goo.gl/4VEeBmHKmVViCB7TA) room 422/423.
+There are signposts once you get into the building, make your way to floor 4.

 ### Venue

 The main courses will be held in <a href="https://maps.app.goo.gl/KWRjuTXS1iFf6ggK8">One A, The Square</a>.